-1) They communicate well with each other
+1) They communicate well with each other.

-2) They focus on goals and results
+2) They focus on goals and results.

 They agree on and set team goals based on outcomes and results, rather than just on the amount of work being done.
-A clear plan can then be set about how they are going to achieve these objectives, as a group, as well as each individuals contribution.
+A clear plan can then be set about how they are going to achieve these objectives, as a group, as well as each individual’s contribution.
 This provides them with clear direction and gives them something to aim for collectively.

-3) Everyone contributes their fair share
+3) Everyone contributes their fair share.

-4) They offer each other support
+4) They offer each other support.

 Team members are always happy to assist others when they need a helping hand with work.
-Teams are often more productive when they are also offered support from the organisation and access to the required resources.
+Teams are often more productive when they are also offered support from the organization and access to the required resources.

-5) Team members are diverse
+5) Team members are diverse.

 Everyone is unique and will be able to offer their own experiences and knowledge that others may not possess.
 Diversity is needed so that all of the required skills are covered by somebody in the team and each individual can be assigned a particular role on the basis of their strengths and skills.
 A variety of personalities, age groups, cultures, etc. can also bring creativity and a broad range of ideas to the table.

-6) Good leadership
+6) Good leadership.

-7) They’re organised
+7) They’re organized.

-8) They have fun
+8) They have fun.